WuBullMe/Translate-and-Summarize/README.md

 # About the Project: Get any news and summarize it in English and translate it in Russian.

 # How to use
-## Note: You can use by your own device (follow the instruction posted below), or use our [Telegram Bot](https://t.me/TranslateAndSummarizeBot)
+## Note: You can use your own device (follow the instruction posted below), or use our [Telegram Bot](https://t.me/TranslateAndSummarizeBot)

 1. Clone this repository
 ```bash